Taritsyn/BundleTransformer/README.md

  * [BundleTransformer.TypeScript.Unofficial](http://nuget.org/packages/BundleTransformer.TypeScript.Unofficial) by Alexey Kushnikov

 ## Documentation
-Documentation is located on the [CodePlex](http://bundletransformer.codeplex.com/documentation).
+Documentation is located on the [wiki](https://github.com/Taritsyn/BundleTransformer/wiki) of this Repo.

 ## Who's Using Bundle Transformer
 If you use Bundle Transformer in some project, please send me a message so I can include it in this list: